-Pede the installation procedure to change the configuration of the Ford PSCM (Power) - Redo the installation procedure to change the configuration of the Ford PSCM (Power Steering Control Module). - Steering is not ready for control and there are no faults or warnings.
-Turn the steering wheel all the way left and right, then back to center. - My wheel speed report and wheel position report always report positive speeds and increasing positions, even while in reverse.
+Redo the installation procedure to change the configuration of the Ford PSCM (Power Steering Control Module).

+• Steering is not ready for control and there are no faults or warnings.
+Turn the steering wheel all the way left and right, then back to center.

+• My wheel speed report and wheel position report always report positive speeds and increasing positions, even while in reverse.
 Some vehicles do not report the sign of wheel speeds and the direction of wheel position ticks.
-This is dependent on the OEM vehicle and possibly trim level. - My vehicle is making the disengage beeping noise continuously and engaging/disengaging control rapidly. - Most commands are expected every 20ms and timeout after 100ms.
+This is dependent on the OEM vehicle and possibly trim level.

+My vehicle is making the disengage beeping noise continuously and

+- engaging/disengaging control rapidly.
+Most commands are expected every 20ms and timeout after 100ms.
 This sets Timeout=1 and Enabled=0 in the report message.
 If the timeout causes control to disengage, the audible warning is triggered.
 Verify that your software sends commands every 20ms using an external CAN tool.
-One common problem is for some other process on the computer sending the drive-by-wire commands to take all the processing power and delay other processes for longer than the 100ms timeout.
+One common problem is for some other process on the computer sending the drive-by-wire commands to take all the processing power and delay other - processes for longer than the 100ms timeout.
 Make sure that the vehicle control software is separate from perception and other processing that could take a large amount of resources, and try assigning a higher priority to the process running the control software. - My vehicle is generating reports but not responding to commands Check the SystemReport message for the reason for the last disengage and the reason the system is not ready for control - The thermocouple on the Power Distribution Panel is reporting wild values.
 There is a known hardware issue with the Power Distribution Panel thermocouple sensor where the value is prone to noise from nearby equipment such as the inverter remote cable.
-It is not recommended to trust the temperature reading from the thermocouple sensor.

-- Steering, braking, throttle, shifting, turn signals, or something else is not working. - Check that all subsystems have the latest firmware with DataspeedBootloader.exe (Windows) or dataspeed_boot_usb (Linux) and a USB cable.
-There may be unexpected issues if the firmware versions of each drive-by-wire modules do not match. - Check the configurable parameters with DbwConfig.exe (Windows) or dbw_config_cli, and reset all values to default or known working values. - Test with a known working interface: Run the ROS joystick demo on a Linux laptop and test the problem. - If the issue still persists, contact Dataspeed.
-Dataspeed may ask you to extract a recording of the problem from the USB cable of the GATEWAY module, which shows up as a read-only flash drive.
-The active log file number is reported in the EcuInfoGateway CAN message.
+It is not recommended to trust the temperature reading from the thermocouple sensor. - Steering, braking, throttle, shifting, turn signals, or something else is not working. - Check that all subsystems have the latest firmware with DataspeedBootloader.exe (Windows) or dataspeed_boot_usb (Linux) and a USB cable.
+There may be unexpected issues if the firmware versions of each drive-by-wire modules do not match. - Check the configurable parameters with DbwConfig.exe (Windows) or dbw config cli, and reset all values to default or known working values. - Test with a known working interface: Run the ROS joystick demo on a Linux laptop and test the problem. - If the issue still persists, contact Dataspeed.
+Dataspeed may ask you to create a recording using the Drive-By-Wire Logger program located at DbwLogger\DbwLogger.exe.
+See DbwLogger.pdf for documentation on this procedure.